Shading the eternal flow

 MaRa felt an unseen tension build up in the depths of the Multiverse, like a force that had begun to move beyond their perception.
 "I think we're dealing with a threat that has remained hidden until now," she said.
 "A mechanism that defies Dynamic Creation, a force that does not follow our cycles of collapse and rebirth."

 Costelor began to understand the magnitude of the problem.
-“If this force can disrupt the Song, then it can destabilize our entire system.
-It can bring realities into a state of absolute stagnation or collapse without revival.”
+"If this force can disrupt the Song, then it can destabilize our entire system.
+It can bring realities into a state of absolute stagnation or collapse without rebirth."

 * * *